Bitcoin Zooms To Record Beyond $72,000

 Monday's spurt extended last week's record-breaking run when the currency bulldozed its way past the previous November 2021 pinnacle of $68,991.

-Bitcoin won further support on Monday after Britain's Financial Conduct Authority watchdog said it would join US regulators by allowing the creation of crypto-related securities.
+Bitcoin won further support Monday after Britain's Financial Conduct Authority (FCA) watchdog said it would join US regulators by allowing the creation of crypto-related securities.

 ETFs are widely regarded by commentators as proof of burgeoning crypto interest from institutional investors, further buoying investor enthusiasm.